forrestzhang107/access/README.md

 Once your serverless endpoint is deployed, you can fetch your stored credentials using GET as long as the client IP is present in the whitelist.

-To retrieve a single credential:
+Retrieve a single credential:

 `GET /get-value?key=KEY_ID`

-To retrieve multiple credentials:
+Retrieve multiple credentials:

 `GET /get-values?keys=KEY_1,KEY_2,KEY_3`

 ## Utilities

-To check your IP:
+Check your IP:

 `GET /get-source-ip`

-To check your authentication status:
+Check your authentication status:

 `GET /is-authenticated`

+## Uninstall

+Run `npm unlink` in the root directory to uninstall the Access CLI